- Holy crap, it's Hercules, Iceman, Black Widow, Ghost Rider, and Angel! But why? It makes no sense!

 The book itself begins with Angel and Iceman attending UCLA as students.
 They quickly get roped into fighting the Greek god Pluto alongside Black Widow, Hercules, and Ghost Rider.
 After defeating Pluto, they decided to become a team operating out of Los Angeles, while Angel bankrolled with the group.
 During issue #10, a new member joined: Darkstar or Laynia Petrovna, a Russian superhero who was part of a team that was supposed to bring Black Widow back to Russia.
 Instead, she switched sides and joined the Champions, where Iceman developed a crush on her.
 At the end of the series, she told him she didn't feel the same way and then left for Russia again.

-Tony Isabella wrote the first two issues, co-write the third with Bill Mantlo, and then passed off the writing duties to Chris Claremont (which meant that he was now writing all of the original X-Men in different books) for the fourth issue.
+Tony Isabella wrote the first two issues, co-wrote the third with Bill Mantlo, and then passed off the writing duties to Chris Claremont for the fourth issue.
 Isabella returned with issue #5, with Bill Mantlo taking over with issue #8 and becoming the de facto writer for the rest of the book.
 The book itself ended with issue #17 and the team officially disbanded in Peter Parker, The Spectacular Spider-Man #18 (also written by Mantlo).

 Despite the book ending in 1978, the team has occasionally gotten back together again.
 There was, surprisingly, an X-Force / Champions Annual in 1998 where the team reunited and teamed up with X-Force to battle Pluto again.
 The entire team has never really reunited since, although most of the members came back together Iceman vol 3 #6 to mourn the passing of Black Widow (don't worry, she got better) in a storyline called "Champions Reunited."